 It received two Academy Award nominations - Claude Rains for Best Supporting Actor, and Ben Hecht for Writing Original Screenplay.
-In 2006, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+In 2006, the film was selected by the Library of Congress for preservation in the United States National Film Registry .

-Beautifully shot by Ted Tetzlaff in luminous monochrome, with the stars looking (and acting) their best, the camerawork is often stunning.
+Shooting started in October, 1945 and continued until February, 1946.
+The camerawork, by Ted Tetzlaff, is stunning with the stars looking, and acting, their best.
 In one shot, Alicia, with a monstrous hangover, sees Devlin upside down, and as the camera pulls back we see him sliding across the floor towards her.
 This conveys a lot about Devlin's devious, untrustworthy character than mere words could ever manage.
 Hitchcock, it hardly needs saying, certainly knew how to use the visual medium to full and satisfying effect.

 Main CastIngrid Bergman ...
 Alicia Huberman

 Cary Grant ...
 T.R.
 Devlin

 Leopoldine Konstantin ...
 Madame Anna Sebastian

 Reinhold Schünzel ...
 Dr. Anderson

 Alex Minotis ...
 Joseph, Sebastian's butler

 CreditsDirector ...
 Alfred Hitchcock